ualibweb/UALIB_ChemStructures/README.md

 For all substances indexed, no judgment is made on the appropriateness of the synthetic method reported, safety precautions required, nor accuracy of the characterization data.
 Readers need to make their own assessment of the authors claims and procedures.

-We have only extracted and shared scientific facts (i.e., the chemical substances) and bibliographic information from the theses.
+We have only indexed and shared scientific facts (i.e., the chemical substances) and bibliographic information from the theses.
 Such scientific facts and bibliographic data are not subject to U.S. copyright protection:
 [Compendium of U.S. Copyright Office Practices](https://www.copyright.gov/comp3/).